-EDGE Initiative GOAL: To reduce barriers to effective recruitment, retention, and advancement of underrepresented and white women engineering faculty.
+EDGE Initiative GOAL: To reduce barriers to effective recruitment, retention, and advancement of women engineering faculty.

-EDGE Initiative TARGET AUDIENCE: The EDGE Initiative is geared toward academic engineering deans, and seeks to specifically engage the 211 (as of Oct.16, 2018) out of 328 (i.e., 64%) signatories of the ASEE Deans Diversity pledge who, along with other actions, pledged to develop and implement “…proactive strategies to increase the representation of women and underrepresented minorities in our faculty.”
+EDGE Initiative TARGET AUDIENCE: The EDGE Initiative is geared toward academic engineering deans, and seeks to specifically engage the 215 (as of December 2019) out of 328 (i.e., 64%) signatories of the ASEE Deans Diversity pledge who, along with other actions, pledged to develop and implement “…proactive strategies to increase the representation of women and underrepresented minorities in our faculty.”
 Given that deans do not operate in isolation, this work also targets institutional leaders, engineering chairs/heads, and faculty who serve to motivate and support academic deans; as well as interested others.

 CHALLENGES to deans’ faculty gender equity change efforts (ASEE, 2015) include: